MikeFischer1/arm_description/README.md

 It is not recommended that the geometry is modified in any way.
 This is because the code for openArm is not parameterized, so multiple measurements must be changed if the openArm geometry is changed.
 To change openArm geometry, simply access the Arm_URDF.xacro file in the URDF folder.

 Each joint matches its location and "effort", or maximum giveable torque in Nm, to that on the openArm.
 The collision parameters are also set to match the shape of the geometry.
-To modify anything, I would recommend watching the construct's video series on the "My Robot Manipulator" project, linked here: https://www.youtube.com/playlist?list=PLK0b4e05LnzYpDnNeWJcQLju7JfJFX-lk.
+To modify anything, I would recommend watching The Construct's video series on the "My Robot Manipulator" project, linked here: https://www.youtube.com/playlist?list=PLK0b4e05LnzYpDnNeWJcQLju7JfJFX-lk.

 ### Controllers